 5210

 Group students in pairs.
-Ask the teams to form 2 numbers from the numbers displayed whose product is as close as possible to the target number (3-digit or 4-digit number) .
-Students can only use a digit once for both numbers.
+Ask the teams to make two numbers using the digits displayed with products as close as possible to the target number (3-digit or 4-digit number) .
+Students can only use each digit once in their expressions.
 The goal is not to get an exact answer, but to estimate a result using mental math strategies.

 Examples